 Acknowledge your Adjustment

 First, and foremost, acknowledge the re-entry phase as part of the study abroad experience.
 Just as you had to give yourself time while going through the culture shock phase (if you did experience culture shock) you must also give yourself time to go through the re-entry phase.
 As one returnee stated in a survey, "Don't blame yourself, give yourself time.
 I'd have felt less guilty and peculiar if I'd realized it was a common phenomenon."

 Educate your family and friends about this phase of adjustment.
 Many people have never heard of reverse cultural adjustment and are not aware of its existence.
 If the people around you know a little about what you are experiencing, then, hopefully, they will be a bit more patient and understanding towards you and help you to re-adjust.
 Remind those around you that you cannot unlearn what you have learned, but that you need time to re-integrate those sometimes conflicting components within yourself.

 Stay in Contact with your Host Country

-Keep in contact through letters (and, if possible, through telephone calls and email) with the friends you made in your host country.
+Keep in contact with friends you made in your host country.
 It will help you feel that what you experienced was real and not one big dream.

 Get Involved and Seek out Others